meilisearch/documentation/guides/advanced_guides/relevancy.md

 The `typo` rule sorts by ascending numbers of typos.

-This means that a matched word with fewer typos is more relevant than a matched word with more typos.
+This means that a document that matches a word with fewer typos is more important than a document that matches with more typos.

 #### 2. Words